Editor's Note: This article was updated to reflect the upcoming total solar eclipse and to add a newly created video.

 However, it's extremely dangerous to look at the sun, even if most of its light is obscured by the moon.
 Just as a magnifying glass can focus enough sunlight onto a leaf to start a fire, the lens in your eye can also focus that sliver of light onto your retina to burn it.
 And because retinas have no pain receptors, you can permanently damage your vision without even feeling it happen.
 Let us make this perfectly clear: Don't look at the sun during a solar eclipse!

 That's not to say you can't watch it indirectly, though.
 The best way to view an eclipse is through a simple pinhole camera.
 To build one, all you need are a few household supplies: a box (a shoe box will work), a small piece of tinfoil, a white sheet of paper, tape, a pin or needle, and a box cutter or X-Acto knife.
-This video shows you how to make your eclipse viewer in 5 easy steps:
+[Photos show the step-by-step process of making a solar eclipse viewer.]

 Step 1.
 Cut a small hole (about 1 inch across) in one end of the shoe box, near an edge.